Palestinians: Israeli troops kill 10 in West Bank violence

 “We ask that the international community help the Palestinians against this extremist right-wing government and protect our citizens,” said Rajoub, the Jenin governor.

 U.N.
-Middle East envoy Tor Wennesland said he was “deeply alarmed and saddened” by the violence and urged calm.
-Condemnations came from the Organization of Islamic Cooperation and Turkey, which recently reestablished full diplomatic ties with Israel, as well as from neighboring Jordan and Hamas.
+Middle East envoy Tor Wennesland said he was “deeply alarmed and saddened” by the violence.
+Condemnations came from the Organization of Islamic Cooperation and Turkey, which recently reestablished full diplomatic ties with Israel, as well as from neighboring Jordan.

+Saudi Arabia criticized the raid, saying it rejected the “serious violations of international law by the Israeli occupation forces.”
+Qatar, Kuwait and Oman added condemnations.

 “The response of the resistance to what happened today in Jenin camp will not be delayed,” warned top Hamas official Saleh Arouri.